toropanov/toropanov/README.md

 ### Hi there 👋

-Since my schooldays I have been building remarkable, responsive websites for both desktop and mobile.
+Since my early education, I've been crafting remarkable, responsive websites for both desktop and mobile platforms.

-I have a diverse set of skills, ranging from design, to complex project development, with over 8 years experience.
+My expertise spans design and intricate project development, accumulating over 8 years of experience.
-I am trying to keep myself up to date and staying close to new tools, trends and workflows.
+I actively pursue knowledge by staying current with the latest tools, trends, and workflows.

 #### ⚡ My Development Stack